What is this about?

 Practical Uses

-One day I will make a keyboard on which with you left hand you can determine the current key and with your right hand you play notes that are dynamically retuned according to the table, until then the practical applications remain few.
+One day I will make a keyboard on which with your left hand you can determine the current key/context and with your right hand you play notes that are dynamically retuned according to the table, until then the practical applications remain few.

 My Other Music Work